dariusaurius/igdctl/README.md

 Simple UPnP gateway port mapper for the *"Internet Gateway Device (IGD) Standardized Device Control Protocol"* based on PERL and started with Docker.

-The container uses the default gateway from the docker host and removes itself after execution.
+The container uses the default gateway of the docker host and removes itself after execution.

 ## Installation